-Our People Strategy has a key theme of recruitment, reward, and recognition.
-We have offered pay awards and pay harmonisation for 2023/24 to support employees with cost of living pressures.
-We have assessed the capacity and capability to delivery our new Strategy and will enhance this with external advisors for shortterm projects.
-We are carrying out a review of our operational models during 2023/24 which will inform how we develop employees as we change how we deliver our services.
+Our People Strategy has a key theme of recruitment, reward and recognition.
+We have offered pay awards and pay harmonisation for 2023-24 to support employees with cost-of-living pressures.
+We have assessed the capacity and capability to deliver our new Strategy and enhanced this with external advisors for short-term projects.
+During the year, we worked collaboratively with our Employee Forum and people to identify areas for strengthening our workplace culture and employee experience.